Sila Nanotechnologies

 Recent Projects

-In 2024, Sila advanced the development of its Moses Lake, Washington manufacturing facility, scheduled for completion in Q1 2025.
-This facility will produce Titan Silicon anode materials for automotive customers starting in Q4 2025.
-The company secured $375 million in Series G funding to support this expansion.
+In 2024, Sila advanced construction of its Moses Lake, Washington manufacturing facility, scheduled for completion in 2025, with production of Titan Silicon starting in 2025.
+The company secured $375 million in Series G funding, partnered with local technical schools for workforce development, and expanded collaboration with Panasonic for electric vehicle battery production.

 Investors